Q&A about PPP Loans and the Employee Retention Credit

 In 2020, we transitioned our two separate payrolls (for two distinct businesses) into a single non-revenue generating holding company for payroll purposes (these are related companies).
 We applied with 2019 payroll data from the standalone companies but 2020 data will be on a combined basis given the consolidation of the payroll paying entity.
 Any guidance on how best to present this somewhat complicated information for forgiveness purposes?

 From a forgiveness perspective, the payroll costs able to be considered as forgiveness costs are only payroll costs that were paid from an entity using the same EIN as the borrower.
 While a predecessor employer payroll costs could be used for the maximum loan application amount, similar rules are not detailed for loan forgiveness.
+If you applied for the loan in 2020 from the holding company, the holding company wages will be used for forgiveness, irrespective of what wages were used to determine the maximum loan amount.

 What’s the definition of gross receipts?